-- an Initial Value for the Least Performing Index of 100.00; - an Interest Barrier for the Least Performing Index of 70.00 (equal to 70.00% of its hypothetical Initial Value); - a Trigger Value for the Least Performing Index of 50.00 (equal to 50.00% of its hypothetical Initial Value); and - a Contingent Interest Rate of 7.00% per annum (payable at a rate of 0.58333% per month).
+- an Initial Value for the Least Performing Index of 100.00; - an Interest Barrier for the Least Performing Index of 70.00 (equal to 70.00% of its hypothetical Initial Value); - a Trigger Value for the Least Performing Index of 60.00 (equal to 60.00% of its hypothetical Initial Value); and - a Contingent Interest Rate of 7.75% per annum (payable at a rate of 0.64583% per month).

-The hypothetical Initial Value of the Least Performing Index of 100.00 has been chosen for illustrative purposes only and does not represent the actual Initial Value of any Index.
+The hypothetical Initial Value of the Least Performing Index of 100.00 has been chosen for illustrative purposes only and may not represent a likely actual Initial Value of any Index.

-The actual Initial Value of each Index is the closing level of that Index on the Pricing Date and is specified under "Key Terms - Initial Value" in this pricing supplement.
+The actual Initial Value of each Index will be the closing level of that Index on the Pricing Date and will be provided in the pricing supplement.
 For historical data regarding the actual closing levels of each Index, please see the historical information set forth under "The Indices" in this pricing supplement.